grpc/proposal/A108-otel-custom-per-call-label.md

 no additional complexity in gRPC compared to defining them now; it is a deferrable decision.

+Since per-RPC metrics do not use the gRFC A79 metric architecture, it would technically be possible to support arbitrary user-defined labels.
+However, that adds implementation complexity and introduces inefficiencies in a hot path.
+We'd also like to leave open the door of implementations using the gRFC A79 metric architecture for per-RPC metrics, and supporting arbitrary user-defined metrics would be a significant a change to that API that wouldn't be taken lightly.

 There is obvious overlap with baggage.
 As discussed in the Background section, baggage is relevant, but is considered a future enhancement for expediency.